VincentTam/vincenttam.github.io/source/_posts/2015-05-26-fixed-disqus-comments-when-loaded-with-https.markdown

 I need to be patient and work on other things first after I've already tried all possible ways to solve the problem.

+Final remarks
+---

+During the site migration, one *couldn't* see the comments and the "Also on" box took one to *wrong* pages.
+I apologize for any inconvenience caused.

 [gh10popHttps]: https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it
 [gist]: https://gist.github.com/konklone/9968713